+Not technically in Soho anymore, but Covent Garden (the Wardour Street branch closed in 2020), we couldn’t pass on mentioning Wahaca.
 Started by Masterchef winner Thomasina Miers, Wahaca was the first Mexican restaurant in London to take itself seriously.
 No more giant sombrero, inflatable donkey or shot girls parading the aisles.
 Instead, you will find small, delicate tacos that pack a huge spice punch.
 The menu changes seasonally but if you can find anything containing palm, get stuck in!

 There is a tapas-style menu of small dishes and so it is a good sharing restaurant, where you can try many things.
 The piquant pork pibil is present in lots of dishes.
 It is super soft and the spice is addictive.
 The sweet potato is also surprisingly spicy, but again, you won’t be able to put them down.
 If you need something a little milder, the battered fish tacos are a great bet.

 Dish not to miss – Order seventy of the frijoles side dishes.
 You won’t be able to stop at one, especially when topped with the crumbled cheese.

 Ceviche – 17 Frith Street, Soho, London W1D 4RG